Quaint-Studios/Reia/README.md

 > **Discord:** Private for now but available if you request it.
 Just add `makosai` on Discord and ask for an invite! ❤️

-> **Sustenet:** View the netcode designed specifically for this project and made in Zig at [https://github.com/Quaint-Studios/Sustenet](https://github.com/Quaint-Studios/Sustenet).
+> **Sustenet:** Visit [https://github.com/Quaint-Studios/Sustenet](https://github.com/Quaint-Studios/Sustenet) to see the netcode designed specifically for this project and made in Zig.

 ## Table of Contents
 <ol>